The difference between travel insurance and travel medical insurance

 - Travel assistance, such as help in replacing lost travel documents, emergency travel arrangements, and legal referrals

 For an extra fee, coverage for baggage loss, baggage delay, trip cancellation and trip interruption also are available.

 Who should think about buying travel medical insurance?

-Every traveler can benefit from the extra protection of travel medical insurance.
+Every traveler can benefit from the extra protection of travel medical insurance (see our guide on travel protection benefits for more information).
 Some in particular who may want to consider it include: